 A Polyphaser coax arrestor inside the building protects the repeater equipment from lightening that might come in on the coax center conductor.
 TX RX 28-37-06A high quality duplexers connect the repeater to the antenna system.
 The repeater is a GE Master III 110w continuous duty repeater.
 An SCOM 7330 repeater controller and Nixa ARC FC-2 Fan Control module are used to control system functionality.

 A commercial Motorola CDM-750 link radio is utilized to link the repeater to the Crane 442.150 hub linking repeater.
 The heavy duty Andrew DB-436C yagi antenna is fed with Andrew AVA5-50 7/8” heliax.

-This repeater is linked full time to the Springfield 147.015 repeater and other VHF repeaters on the system via the 442.150 hub linking repeater in Crane.
+This repeater is linked full time to the Springfield 147.015 repeater and other repeaters on the system via the 442.150 hub linking repeater in Crane.